-AWS CloudTrail is enabled on all AWS accounts and records your account activity upon account creation.
+Amazon CloudTrail is enabled on all Amazon Web Services accounts and records your account activity upon account creation.
 You can view and download the last 90 days of your account activity for create, modify, and delete operations of supported services without the need to manually setup CloudTrail.

-You can view, search, and download your recent AWS account activity.
-This allows you to gain visibility into changes in your AWS account resources so you can strengthen your security processes and simplify operational issue resolution.
+You can view, search, and download your recent Amazon Web Services account activity.
+This allows you to gain visibility into changes in your Amazon Web Services account resources so you can strengthen your security processes and simplify operational issue resolution.

-You can configure AWS CloudTrail to deliver log files from multiple regions to a single Amazon S3 bucket for a single account.
+You can configure Amazon CloudTrail to deliver log files from multiple regions to a single Amazon S3 bucket for a single account.
 A configuration that applies to all regions ensures that all settings apply consistently across all existing and newly launched regions.
-For detailed instructions, see Aggregating CloudTrail Log Files to a Single Amazon S3 Bucket in the AWS CloudTrail User Guide.
+For detailed instructions, see Aggregating CloudTrail Log Files to a Single Amazon S3 Bucket in the Amazon CloudTrail User Guide.

-Management events provide insights into the management (“control plane”) operations performed on resources in your AWS account.
+Management events provide insights into the management (“control plane”) operations performed on resources in your Amazon Web Services account.
 For example, you can log administrative actions such as creation, deletion, and modification of Amazon EC2 instances.
-For each event, you can get details such as the AWS account, IAM user role, and IP address of the user that initiated the action, time of the action, and which resources were affected.
+For each event, you can get details such as the Amazon Web Services account, IAM user role, and IP address of the user that initiated the action, time of the action, and which resources were affected.